 What kind of testing does the Antenna Test Facilities do?

-Key measurements include checking an antenna's main beam alignment.
+The two anechoic chambers, the CATR and Hertz, enable accurate verification of radiating structures, payloads and complete satellites, from early design stages, up to final performance testing right before shipping the satellite to the launch site.
 Radio waves are EM radiation just like visible light, and they behave in the same way.
-An antenna is designed to focus radiation into a main beam in the same way as a flashlight does.
+Many antennas are designed to focus radiation into a main beam in the same way as a flashlight does.
 The main beam must achieve the designed concentration and pointing direction.

-As well as testing antennas and payloads, the Facilities are also used for assessing the feasibility of new types of measurement tools and techniques, often liaising with external industrial antenna laboratories as they perform tests related to ESA projects.
+In addition to testing antennas and payloads, the Antenna Testing Facilities are also used to investigate the feasibility of new types of measurement tools and techniques, often liaising with external industrial antenna laboratories and the antenna measurements and electromagnetics scientific communities.